compbel/SMiTH/README.md

 ```

-## Running SMiTH Using MATLAB License
+## Running SMiTH as a MATLAB script
-This guide provides step-by-step instructions for running the SMiTH code with a MATLAB license.
-The program requires MATLAB to be installed, and Gurobi is needed only when using the 'unconstrained' mode for inferring the compatibility of a migration tree and a phylogeny.
+This guide provides step-by-step instructions for running the SMiTH code as a MATLAB script.
+This requires MATLAB to be installed, and Gurobi is needed only when using the 'unconstrained' mode for inferring the compatibility of a migration tree and a phylogeny.

 The project is executed using the runSMiTH.m script, where the user should call the main function migrationSampler with the required parameters.